AllenCell/aics-ml-segmentation/docs/doc_train_yaml.md

 This is a detailed description of the configuration for training a DL model in **Trainer**.
 There are a lot of parameters in the configuration file, which can be categorized into three types:

-1. Parameters specific to each training (need to change/check every time), marked by :pushpin:
+1. Need to change on every run (i.e., parameters specific to each execution), marked by :warning:
+    * `checkpoint_dir` (where to save trained models), `datafolder` (where are training data)
+2. Need to change for every segmentation problem (i.e., parameters specific to one problem), marked by :pushpin:
+    * `model`, `epochs`, `save_every_n_epoch`, ``PatchPerBuffer``
-2. Parameters specific to each machine (only need to change once on a particular machine), marked by :computer:
+3. Only need to change once on a particular machine (parameters specific to each machine), marked by :computer:
-3. Parameters pre-defined for the general training scheme (no need to change for most problems and need basic knowledge of deep learning to adjust), marked by :ok:
+4. No need to change for most problems (parameters pre-defined as a general training scheme and requires advacned deep learning knowledge to adjust), marked by :ok:

 ### Model related parameters